aonufrei/threads-docs/threads.md

 	}
 }
 ```

-The list of random integers is created in separate thread, so the main thread can get the sequence quicker.
+The list of random integers is created in separate thread, so the main thread performs the required task faster.

-## Conclusion